LD 350-1: Description

-LD 350-1 is an adult left jawbone including the canine, both premolars, and all three molars.
+LD 350-1 is a partial adult left mandible including the canine, both premolars, and all three molars.
 In terms of overall size, the specimen is within the range of what is seen in small Australopithecus afarensis specimens, and LD 350-1 seems to be a transitional form between Australopithecus and Homo.
 However, the specimen's anatomy strongly diverges from australopithecines and more closely aligns with Homo: the mental foramina are not located on a depression, it has a symphyseal keel (a line of bone jutting out at the midline of the jaws), the jawbone maintains a more or less constant depth whereas it is deepest under the premolars in some Australopithecus, and there are several differences regarding the tooth crowns.
 This specimen confirms that Homo dental and jaw anatomy diverged from those of Australopithecus very early on.
 LD 350-1, like other archaic humans, seems to have lacked a distinct chin.

 Classification

 The origin of Homo 2.8–2.5 mya is accompanied by climatic changes, but because other Homo specimens are not known from this time period, it is unclear if this was indeed the causal factor.
 Because of the strong dental divergence exhibited in LD 350-1, it may be that the initial split was caused by a change in diet.
 The KNM-ER 5431 specimen (comprising left and right premolars and the first two molars) from Koobi Fora, Kenya, dating to 3–2.7 mya could represent the same species as LD 350-1.
 The discovery of such an early Homo specimen discredits some past hypotheses on the timing of the Australopithecus/Homo transition, including deriving 2.6 mya from A. garhi.
 It is unclear if A. afarensis, which is known from the same region until 3 mya, was an ancestor to LD 350-1.
+However, subsequent studies have suggested that the specimen also shares characteristics with Australopithecus and that it is clearly distinct from H. habilis.